BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 ## Overview

 Shrug is a binary evolution of the [BSV-21](bsv-21.md) fungible token standard.
 It carries forward the BSV-21 token model — outpoint token ids, UTXO-held balances, authority-gated minting, conservation-validated transfers — while replacing the JSON inscription with raw data pushes at the front of the locking script.
-The capabilities are not identical: shrug trades metadata and explicit operation labels for a minimal binary format that Bitcoin script can work with directly (see the comparison table below).
+The capabilities are not identical: shrug trades in-protocol metadata and explicit operation labels for a minimal binary format that Bitcoin script can work with directly (see the comparison table below).

 This makes shrug outputs significantly easier to work with from Bitcoin script.
 The token id and amount sit at fixed positions in a compact binary prefix, so contracts and covenants can construct and inspect token outputs directly — no JSON parsing, no inscription envelope.